MICRO WEDDINGS VS ELOPEMENT WEDDINGS: WHICH ONE IS RIGHT FOR YOU?

 Often consists of a sit-down dinner or lunch

-Your parents insist on a Traditional Chinese tea ceremony (Keeps cultural rituals)
+Your parents insist on a traditional Chinese tea ceremony (keeps cultural rituals)

-You want to wear Traditional Chinese bridal attire but dislike large crowds
+You want to wear traditional Chinese bridal attire but dislike large crowds

-I need help coordinating logistics.
+You need help coordinating logistics.
 (Hello, Wedding Day Assistant Service!)

-Micro Wedding Advantages:
+Micro Wedding Advantages

-Less Expensive – Fewer guests mean lower venue, catering, and décor costs.
+Less Expensive: Fewer guests mean lower venue, catering, and décor costs.

-Intimate Atmosphere – Celebrate with only your closest friends and family.
+Intimate Atmosphere: Celebrate with only your closest friends and family.

-Lower Stress – A smaller guest list means easier planning.
+Lower Stress: A smaller guest list means easier planning.

 Challenges of a Micro Wedding:

-Limited Guest List – Some friends or extended family might feel left out.
+Limited Guest List: Some friends or extended family might feel left out.

-Still Requires Planning – Coordination for venues, vendors, and outfits is still necessary.
+Still Requires Planning: Coordination for venues, vendors, and outfits is still necessary.

 What is an Elopement Wedding?

-When to Elopement:
+When to Choose an Elopement:

 Couples prioritizing privacy